 How Has It Changed?

 Layaway models have made a resurgence, but with a big difference.
 The retailer gets paid right away, and the shopper gets their purchase right away.
-You may be asking yourself “But wait, how is that any different from a credit card?”.
-That’s a valid question, and this is where many retailers may be thinking it isn’t worth adding buy-now-pay-later services to their website.
+You may be asking yourself, “But wait, how is that any different from a credit card?”.
+That’s a valid question, and this is where many retailers may be thinking it isn’t worth adding buy-now-pay-later services to their websites.

 How Do Pay-Later Services Work?